pesterhazy/shadow-jest/README.md

 As a matter of fact, with the advent of React Testing Library (and previously Enzyme), component tests have now emerged as a significant category of tests alongside traditional microtests or unit tests on the one side and end-to-end tests on the other.

+Note that I don't think component tests can replace microtests or unit tests.
+Wherever you can extract business logic (conditional branching logic in Geepaw Hill's phrase) into a namespace, function, class or some other abstraction, making it into something that can be tested gracefully (rather than awkwardly) and in isolation (rather than in a tightly coupled way), then that's what you should do.

+However, in practice React component tend to contain a fair amount of business logic, so it's great to have a way to test that.
+The downside is that component tests, while multiple orders of magnitude faster and more reliable than end-to-end-tests, are still not as fast as we would like (at 50-100ms per test) to get the fast feedback we need for TDD.
+So as developers, we still need to work to improve our architecture to make it testable using traditional microtests.
+As it turns out, for microtests, which typically run very fast (<5ms), Jest is also a great tool, because it can parallelize test execution.

 ## Why Jest?

 Jest is a state-of-the-art test runner, much better than anything available for ClojureScript.
 It makes integration with jsdom and React Testing Library easy and supports parallel test runs in node.